Ubuntufanboy/ScamSama/README.md

 Discord: @apolloiscool for any questions

 Check out Vedal987's streams here: https://www.twitch.tv/vedal987

+**DISCLAIMER**: I don't know what I'm doing...
+I am new to Neurosama...
+The code is really bad (Feel free to send PRs fixing it!).
+Hopefully as the community gets more involved the code will drastically improve.

 ## What is ScamSama?
 ScamSama is a NeuroSama implementation for telephone calling specifically in the domain of scambaiting.
 This code grants Neuro the ability to call lists of scammers and promptly waste their time.